The following are the main accounts we need to cover when projecting balance sheet line items:

-Let us take an example of accounts receivables.
-In the previous year, accounts receivables days was 120.
+Let’s take an example of accounts receivables.
+In the previous year, accounts receivables days outstanding was 120.
 If sales revenue was $100,000 for the year, then accounts receivables is found by:

 As you can see, the use of the depreciation schedule is tied to both the balance sheet and income statement.
-We use the closing balance in the balance sheet, and the depreciation expense in the income statement.
+We use the closing balance on the balance sheet and the depreciation expense in the income statement.

-Similarly to PP&E with its depreciation schedule, Long-term debt is forecasted using the debt schedule.
-This schedule outlines each class of borrowings, and lays out the interest expense for each period.
-The balance displayed on the balance sheet is also the closing balance of long-term debt, or sum of all the closing balances of individual debt.
+Similar to PP&E with its depreciation schedule, long-term debt is forecasted using the debt schedule.
+This schedule outlines each class of borrowings and lays out the interest expense for each period.
+The balance displayed on the balance sheet is also the closing balance of long-term debt or the sum of all the closing balances of individual debt.

 Shareholder capital can be one of the simplest tasks when projecting balance sheet line items.
 More often than not, shareholder capital remains constant throughout periods, so forecasts will generally just be set to equal the latest known period.

-Forecasting retained earnings actually involves projecting net income and dividends, rather than retained earnings itself.
-This means that to finishing projecting balance sheet line items, it’s handy to first finish projecting income statement line items so as to have net income readily available.
+Forecasting retained earnings actually involves projecting net income and dividends rather than retained earnings itself.
+This means that to finish projecting balance sheet line items, it’s handy to first finish projecting income statement line items, so as to have net income readily available.
 As always, the balance that is displayed on the balance sheet is the closing balance.

-Because we need certain items under the income statement, this is the best way of projecting balance sheet line items:
+Because we need certain items from the income statement, this is the best way of projecting balance sheet line items:

 Project income statement leading up to depreciation expense and interest expense